dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
- yeah New York right right okay
+ yes New York right okay
-Wicked's uh quick it's totally awesome oh you know what I think I think we can wrap up the wicked rubs off on me cuz uh um I could live in Vermont for a few years and Boston in Vermont next makes quite a bit you know that's true yep hi
+Wicked's quick it's totally awesome oh you know what I think I think we can wrap up the wicked rubs off on me cuz
+I could live in Vermont for a few years and Boston in Vermont next makes quite a bit you know that's true yep hi